steven94le/oop-game/README.md

 # Introduction :wave:

 Our first bootcamp project was done using vanilla JavaScript (focusing on object-oriented programming and DOM manipulation).
 A simple game where you need to dodge incoming projectiles that progressively speed up and increase in number as the game goes on.
 A point is granted for every second the user stays alive.
-Design elements inspired by Pokemon.
+Styling was up to the students, so I went with a light Pokemon theme!
 All images were found online.

 ## **Demo :keyboard:**